Entrepreneurial Opportunities Are Defined As

 4. Exploring International Markets:

 Globalisation has created numerous opportunities for entrepreneurs seeking to expand their reach beyond their local markets.
-By understanding the unique needs and preferences of consumers in different countries, entrepreneurs can adapt their products and services to cater to those markets.
+In practice, by understanding the unique needs and preferences of consumers in different countries, entrepreneurs can adapt their products and services to cater to those markets.
 This could involve translating products, adapting marketing strategies, or developing entirely new products to meet specific regional demands.

 Keywords: Globalization, International markets, Global expansion, Cross-cultural marketing, Exporting